-Why virtual cards are taking over the business world
+Why virtual cards are taking over the business world.

 What is a virtual card?

-- See all spend owners and enable accounting automation
+- See all spend owners and enable accounting automation.

-- Take power away from vendors
+- Take power away from vendors.

-- Make purchasing easy for employees
+- Make purchasing easier for employees.

 One of the biggest advantages for your finance team is that virtual cards allow them to take back control over how money is being spent.

-See all spend owners and enable accounting automation
+See all spend owners and enable accounting automation.

 Using an approval system in conjunction with virtual cards allows the finance team to automate more of the reconciliation and reporting work.
 Giving each virtual card a spend owner makes it easy to track ownership of each transaction in the system.

-Take power away from vendors
+Take power away from vendors.

-Make purchasing easy for employees
+Make purchasing easy for employees.

-So if you run a food delivery startup, you can set it up so that your 1099 delivery drivers can get one-time virtual cards for the amount of each food pick-up order.
+These features can help you improve efficiencies quickly.
+For example, if you run a food delivery startup, you can set it up so that your 1099 delivery drivers can get one-time virtual cards for the amount of each food pick-up order.
 This is a more secure way to pay while also making it easier for your accounting team to keep track of the funds.

 Airbase offers a one platform solution to manage all non-payroll spend.
 It provides oversight and control over spending with real-time reporting and automatic syncing directly to your general ledger.
 Control all payments – physical cards, virtual cards, ACH, and checks – from one place.
 Close faster.
 Empower employees.
 Control spend.